-- This is the size of many traditional books and the least imaginative when it comes to the options digital publishing affords.
+- This is the length of many traditional books and the least imaginative when it comes to the options digital publishing affords.

-- This size can be printed and/or made available electronically.
+- This can be printed and/or made available electronically.

 - This length is necessary for significant pieces to be released less frequently than smaller eBook editions allow.
 (Release schedule: Approx. every 2–3 years.)

 - This is the most expensive option and will take the longest time to produce.

 - This is a great way for authors with previously published material who have regained rights from the publisher to package and offer through their website or other popular online channels such as Amazon.com.